alxndrsn/offline-reader/README.md

 Create a file called `.env` in the project root directory.
 It should contain the following key-value pairs:

-	# The URL of your couch database
+	# the URL of your couch database
 	COUCH_URL=http://admin:pass@localhost:5984/offliner
+	# the path to your node_modules directory
+	NODE_PATH=/usr/local/lib/node_modules

 ## Create your database